|Commissioning Entity||Westmoreland Museum of American Art|

 I noticed from looking at other works on your website, that you've incorporated text quite a bit into your work.
 How did that begin?

 I’ve always been interested in words as visual elements.
 My earliest works were artist books.
-In the 1990s, I made sentence-generating sculpture by writing simple [software] programs that combined words and grammar.
+In the 1990s, I made sentence-generating sculpture by writing simple software programs that combined words and grammar.
 So, I sometimes bring that interest to my public works whenever it seems appropriate to the situation.

 Why was it important for you to include writers in Analog Scroll?

 Often I have a visual idea and then I want to fill that form with changing content.
 I’ve tackled developing content in a number of ways in the past - sometimes I’ve written sentence-generating [software] programs; sometimes I’ve had local contests for generative content.
 In this case, I thought bringing writers into the situation added another dimension to the mission of the project - bridging the gap between the downtown and the cultural institutions on the hill.
 If writers from southwestern Pennsylvania could say something about the space between these two worlds, residents could experience a variety of voices over the years.
+If writers from southwestern Pennsylvania could say something about the space between these two worlds, residents could experience a variety of voices on that subject over the years.

 How do you hope your work affects Greensburg?
 What do you want people to take away from Analog Scroll?